Contact your local Illinois HIV Care Connect office to enroll or refer.

-The Common Patient Assistance Program Application (CPAPA), announced by Health and Human Services (HHS) Secretary Kathleen Sebelius at the International AIDS Conference in July, went into effect today and is now available here.
+The Common Patient Assistance Program Application (CPAPA), is now available here.
 This single common application allows uninsured individuals living with HIV and/or their providers/caregivers to use one application to apply for multiple patient assistance programs (PAPs) that together provide an entire course of antiretroviral therapy.

 AIDSinfo announces the release of the updated Guidelines for the Use of Antiretroviral Agents in HIV-1-Infected Adults and Adolescents.
 The guidelines' preface, What's New in the Guidelines?, summarizes key updates including changes in the sections on Laboratory Testing, What to Start, and Considerations for Antiretroviral Use in Patients with Coinfections.
 The updated guidelines include a new table format presenting antiretroviral-associated adverse events by drug class.
 Significant changes from the previous version of the guidelines are highlighted in yellow throughout the document.